 Average annual non-emergency flare emissions from the LOP flare during 2004 and 2005 amounted to less than 0.1% of the annual refinery permitted emissions for both non-methane hydrocarbon and sulfur dioxide.
-Efficiency of the existing flare gas recovery system exceeds 99.7%, including emergency flaring from 1/1/05 - 6/1/09.
-An evaluation of the feasibility of eliminating this flaring by increasing the recovery of flared gas by combination of additional compressors and storage vessels is provided below8.
+Efficiency of the existing flare gas recovery system exceeds can reduce flaring in some circumstances.

-7 The use of steam drivers is less energy efficient than electricity.
+&lt;sup>7 The use of steam drivers is less energy efficient than electricity.
 Regular use of steam driven equipment is evaluated considering both the reliability benefits with the increased operating costs, higher water demand, and greater emissions associated with steam production.
 If there is a fuel gas imbalance (for whatever reason) that results in flaring of excess fuel gas and some of that excess gas can be shifted to produce more steam, we won't have to flare that amount of fuel gas.
-This is how shifting to steam-driven equipment can reduce flaring in some circumstances.
+This is how shifting to steam-driven equipment